The redesigned SAT Suite of Assessments is an integrated system made up of these tests:

 - Students see where they can improve.

 - Teachers adjust instruction for students who are ahead or behind.

 Other good news includes the elimination of the penalty for guessing.

-The SAT Suite will open doors to college.
-Its unique benefits include free, personalized practice, college application fee waivers, scholarship opportunities, increased access to AP courses, and more.
+The SAT Suite opens doors to college.
+Its unique benefits include free, personalized practice; college application fee waivers; scholarship opportunities; increased access to AP courses; and more.